simranpurokayastha/hello-world/README.md

 # Hello World!

-This is my first time using git!
+This is my first time using git, and GitHub.
+I am learning how to use it via a library class at NYU - what fun!